 Document Automation

-Transform questionnaire data into professional documents automatically, with structured content management and persistent connections between source responses and final deliverables.
+Transform AI audit data into immutable compliance reports, with structured content management and persistent connections between source code reviews and final deliverables.

 đź’ˇ From Assessment to Documentation

-Information gathered through questionnaires often needs to be incorporated into business documents—contracts, reports, agreements, and reference databases.
-Fluvial connects questionnaire responses to document templates, reducing manual data entry.
+Information gathered through agentic reviews often needs to be incorporated into business documents—compliance reports, release notes, and reference databases.
+RiskNodes connects agent output to document templates, generating living ledgers of AI activity.

 The Challenge

-Fluvial connects documents to questionnaire data through defined mappings.
+RiskNodes connects documents to AI deployment data through defined mappings.

 Define Your Document Structure

-Create templates for the types of documents you need—vendor profiles, compliance reports, service agreements, or rating summaries.
+Create templates for the types of documents you need—agent deployment profiles, compliance reports, red-team summaries.
 These templates define what information each document contains and how it should be organised.

 Connect Questions to Documents

-Set up reusable connections between your questionnaire questions and document fields.
-When a question asks for a company name, certification status, or risk rating, you specify where that information should appear in your documents.
-These connections can be saved and used again for future assessments.
+Set up reusable connections between your agentic audit questionnaire and document fields.
+When an LLM evaluating code outputs a risk rating or flags an architecture drift, you specify where that information should appear in your compliance documents.

 flowchart LR